Common reasons for medical device recalls

 ZIMMER BIOMET product recall (2021)

-Complete the GMP certificate course/pharmaceutical industry’s therapeutic goods ‘Product Complaints Management’ training course – click here for information.
+Complete the industry’s therapeutic goods ‘Product Complaints Management’ certificate training course (online) – click here for information.

 IMDFR definition of Software as a Medical Device: IMDRF.org